The Question of Weapons (Audio Version) (updated 2024/12/17)

 While He was still speaking, behold, Judas, one of the twelve, came up accompanied by a large crowd with swords and clubs, who came from the chief priests and elders of the people.
 Matthew 26:47

-I'm not here questioning the truth or inerrancy of the Word of God, but merely the choices made by the translators in trying to produce a readable version.
+I'm not questioning the truth or inerrancy of the Word of God; I'm merely examining the choices made by the translators in trying to produce a readable version.

 I would suggest the following modern translation of the sentence in question would be more congruent with the rest of the scripture.
 Rather than: